 If you’re an audiophile, this poses a problem.
 You demand the clearest and most refined music available, and don’t want to put up with low-quality audio.
 As such, your options are rather limited.
 However, here are the best streaming services for audiophiles.

-Operated by global rap star Jay-Z, the service’s entire reputation has been built on its high-quality audio offerings (well, that, and Beyoncé’s Lemonade).
+Tidal is the best-known high-definition music streaming service around right now.
+Operated by global rap star Jay-Z, the service’s entire reputation has been built on its high-quality audio offering.